router-resources/Workshop-ERC20/README.md

 > Effortlessly transfer ERC-20 tokens from one chain to another.
 Made using Router Cross-Talk.

+# ⭐️ `Star us`

+If this repository helps you build cross-chain dapps faster and easier - please star this project, every star makes us very happy!

+# 🤝 `Need help?`

+If you need help or have other some questions - don't hesitate to write in our discord channel and we will check asap.
+[Discord link](https://discord.gg/xvx2pFu9).
+The best thing about this is the super active community ready to help at any time!
+We help each other.

 Step 1) Open Remix IDE https://remix.ethereum.org/

 Step 2) Create a new workspace